saucelabs/elemental-next/frontend/docs/updated-tips/1-how-to-upload-a-file/readme.md

 // ...
 ```

 After declaring the class we create two methods.
 The first method, `beforeEach`, will execute before each test in this class.
 In it we are launching a new instance of Firefox with Selenium and storing it in a class variable that we'll use throughout this class.
 After our test executes the second method, `afterEach`, will execute.
-This calls `driver.quit()` which ends the session by closing the browser instance and the destroying the Selenium object in-memory.
+This calls `driver.quit()` which ends the session by closing the browser instance and then destroying the Selenium object in-memory.

 Now to wire up our test.